pixee/docs/docs/configuring.md

 2. **Organization-wide preferences:**
    Alternatively, you can create the `pixeebot.yaml` file in the `.github` directory of your `.github` repository.
 This will serve as the global preferences that apply to all repositories in this installation.

+## Codemod catalogs

+Pixeebot offers three codemod catalogs to choose from in order to tune the type of improvements received.

+- **Less**: Pixeebot will only suggest improvements for findings identified by a third-party security tool.
+See the [third-party security tools](/code-scanning-tools/overview) page for more information.
+- **Moderate**: In addition to third-party security tool findings, Pixeebot will also suggest fixes for its own security findings.
+- **More**: Includes everything from the Less and Moderate catalogs, along with additional suggestions Pixeebot identifies, such as style improvements and best practices.

+### Selecting a catalog

+During the onboarding process, users will be given the option to select a catalog preference for the organization they are installing on.
+This will determine the default catalog used for any repositories in that organization.
+If this step is skipped and no preference is selected, the Moderate catalog will be used by default.
+At any time, changes can be made by visiting the Pixee dashboard and selecting "View / change default preference" in the User menu.

+Additionally, the catalog value can be configured on a per-repository/per-organization basis by updating the YAML configuration file.
+See the [Properties](#properties) section below for more information.

 ## Properties

 ### `ai`